Team LDM

 NAlinda wanikpun

-I am a junior at NYU studying psychology and child and adolescent mental health studies.
+I am a senior at NYU studying psychology and child and adolescent mental health studies.
 I have ambitions of becoming a clinical psychologist working with young children and adolescents in the future.
 My research interests are in attachment theory and parenting styles and how they are related to the development of prosocial behavior, dependence and independence, emotional intelligence, and predictions of psychological symptoms.
 I am interested in learning to conduct research with young children, especially on projects that investigate the development of infants' perception of the world, so that I may one day pursue conducting my own studies.
 Outside of the lab, you can find me competing for NYU's golf team, rock climbing, or hosting dinner parties with my close friends!

 nw2176@nyu.edu